rainbowgum API 0.8.0

 Router

-A Router has a LevelResolver and a Publisher.
+A Router has a LevelResolver, appenders and a Publisher.
 A Level Resolver takes a logger name and produces a level.
-The logging facade implementation than decides based on the level whether or not to construct an event.
+The logging facade implementation then decides based on the level whether or not to construct an event.
 It then passes the event to the router which in turn uses the publisher to schedule the event.
 For those familiar with other logging frameworks Rainbow Gum has no actual concept of named "Loggers" but a route from a router is the closest analog.

 When configuring routers you are configuring Level Resolvers which are logger names to levels, which publisher to use and which appenders should be associated with the publisher.
 We call this configuration a "route".
-As discussed later on a publisher has appenders and appenders have outputs thus an important consequnce of this is if you want outputs to have different level thresholds (e.g. a debug.log and an error.log) you will need multiple routers.
+As discussed later on a publisher has appenders and appenders have outputs thus an important consequnce of this is if you want outputs to have different level thresholds (e.g. a debug.log and an error.log) you will need multiple routes.

 Example configuring router with properties using "logging.route.{name}." with name set to "example".